-Special Education addresses the unique needs of children with disabilities who are eligible to receive services.
-The Maine Department of Education- Office of Special Services is committed to ensuring the provision of a free appropriate public education in the least restrictive environment for children with disabilities ages three through twenty as well as early intervention services to infants and toddlers from birth to two.
+The Maine Department of Education - Office of Special Education is dedicated to improving results for students with disabilities by providing leadership, support and oversight to local education agencies.
+The Office of Special Services is committed to ensuring the provision of a free appropriate public education in the least restrictive environment for children with disabilities (ages 3 to 22) as well as early intervention services to infants and toddlers (birth through age 2).
 Our work is accomplished through collaboration with families, school districts, public and private agencies, and other programs.

 - The protection of the educational rights of children with disabilities through the provision of due process.